Image captured by an AR Guide on a recent camping expedition in Colorado

 The studies back up what we've experienced intuitively for decades—that we simply feel better outside.

 “Overall, there is compelling evidence to support the advice of Thoreau… (and others) to spend time in nature.
-Exposure to natural environments has been shown to improve performance on working memory, cognitive-flexibility, and attentional-control tasks.”—Understanding Nature and Its Cognitive Benefits, Sage Journals Kathryn E. Schertz & Marc G. Berman, Volume 28, Issue 5
+Exposure to natural environments has been shown to improve performance on working memory, cognitive-flexibility, and attentional-control tasks.”—Kathryn E. Schertz, 2019 [Abstract]

 Dr. Qing Li, a renowned researcher in forest medicine, emphasizes the profound impact of nature on our health.
 In an interview with NPR, Dr. Li noted "We have a biological need to connect with nature."
 Studies have consistently shown that exposure to natural environments—specifically green and blue spaces—can decrease symptoms of anxiety, depression, and other mental health disorders.

-While clinical therapy certainly has its place in mental health treatment, a peer-based model offers unique advantages for individuals seeking mental health support and holistic wellness.
-This is not anecdotal, it’s factual.
+While clinical therapy certainly has its place in mental health treatment, the peer-based adventure model offers unique advantages for individuals seeking mental health support and holistic wellness.
+This is not anecdotal; it’s factual.
 Studies reveal that peer mental health support ignites positive, long-term results.
 Peers provide a sense of place and purpose, creating camaraderie, understanding, and empathy that can be transformative in the healing process.
-This connection with others is especially meaningful when heading out on adventures in the wild.
+This connection with others is significant when heading out on adventures in the wild.

 “It isn’t just about going on hikes with a guide—it’s more than that.
 When I’m packing to go on an AR excursion, I think to myself, ‘this is going to be an experience, an activity that cultivates building a healthy relationship with myself’.
 This is something that is hard yet meaningful—and fun.
 While on the hike, the emotions can range from heavy topics to feeling in the zone, to a quiet peacefulness.

 …When I head home, the things I learn stick with me.
 I couldn’t be more grateful for the awesome people who make this all happen, especially Nate and Seth.
 Starting out in college during the pandemic, I didn’t have many friends.
-These guys helped me come out of my shell and pushed me to grow. “—AR Colorado Client, anonymity protected
+These guys helped me come out of my shell and pushed me to grow. “—AR Colorado Client

 The results of the practice can be compounded when we are guided by others and build rapport and communion.
-With support, we create deeper accountability and reap the positive benefits of connection.
-Guided adventure activities in nature offer a unique avenue for promoting mental health and well-being.
+With consistent support, we create accountability and feel the positive benefits of connection.
+Guided adventure activities in nature provide a unique opportunity to promote mental health and well-being.
 According to Dr. Greg Anderson, a psychologist specializing in adventure therapy, "Engaging in adventurous experiences under the guidance of trained professionals can foster personal growth, self-awareness, and resilience."

-Adventure activities such as hiking, orienteering, and camping, provide opportunities for individuals to challenge themselves, build confidence, and develop deeper coping skills.
-Moreover, guided outdoor adventures encourage and foster the creation of community and generate a sense of belonging, which are crucial aspects of mental health recovery.
+Adventure activities such as hiking, orienteering, and camping provide opportunities for individuals to challenge themselves, build confidence, and develop deeper coping skills.
+Moreover, guided outdoor adventures encourage and foster the creation of community, generating a sense of belonging that is crucial to mental health recovery.

 Take baby steps.
 Begin simply by incorporating short outdoor activities into your daily routine, such as taking a walk or spending a few minutes in a local green space.
 This does not have to be an expedition.
 In fact, the more attainable the goal, the more motivation we get, as we navigate from one accomplishment to the next.